You are currently viewing Kundalini Yoga: Benefits, Techniques, Meditation & Beginner’s Guide

 Introduction

-Unlike many modern yoga styles that emphasize physical postures, Kundalini Yoga focuses on the integration of mind, body, and energy, helping practitioners:
+Unlike many modern yoga styles that emphasize physical postures.
+Kundalini Yoga focuses on the integration of mind, body, and energy, helping practitioners:

 • Build self-awareness